Keeping a Job While in Recovery

 The Importance of Having a Job During Recovery

-Aside from the financial aspects, working while in recovery integral part of maintaining sobriety.
+Aside from the financial aspects, working while in recovery is an integral part of maintaining sobriety.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), people who maintain employment while in a recovery program have a better overall quality of life, including a lower relapse rate.

-There are many reasons why it is important not just to get a job in recovery but to maintain employment as well:
+Below are some of the other reasons why it is important not just to get a job in recovery but to keep it as well:

-We all want to feel like we have a purpose in our lives.
+We all want to feel like we have a purpose in life.
 When battling substance use disorder, many people with alcohol or drug addiction lose their sense of purpose as their addiction takes over.

 For recovering addicts, having a job to go to every day—part-time or full-time—can give you back that sense of purpose.
 It can also help build your new identity, provide an opportunity for personal growth, and offer a place to build strong relationships for your support system.

-- Structure and stability are crucial aspects of the recovery journey, especially for those early in addiction recovery.
+Structure and stability are crucial aspects of the recovery journey, especially for those who are early in addiction recovery.
 While many people dread the monotony of their workday, for someone in recovery, that structure can play a vital role in their continued sobriety.

-- A daily routine that you can stick to can help keep your eyes on the proverbial prize and help avoid the temptations that can come with too much time on your hands or allowing your brain to wander too much.
+Having a daily routine that you can stick to can help you keep your eyes on the proverbial prize and avoid the temptations of too much time on your hands or allowing your brain to wander too much.

-Financial struggles are often a common symptom of substance abuse and addiction.
-Many people find themselves in bad financial situations because they spend their money on substances to maintain their alcohol or drug addiction.
+Financial struggles are a common sign of substance abuse and addiction.
+Many people find themselves in dire financial situations because they spend their money on substances to maintain their drug or alcohol addiction.

 A steady income can help you pay off any debts you might have incurred while using and become financially secure overall.